Display All Posts

 Power Up with "POWER NAP" Naps

-Due to the pandemic it is highly likely that you are being asked to care for children, assist with on-line learning, make certain your own parents have what they need, keep everyone fed and clothed and somehow meet deadlines for employment commitments.
+During the pandemic, it is highly likely that you have been asked to care for children, assist with on-line learning, make certain your own parents have what they need, keep everyone fed and clothed and somehow meet deadlines for employment commitments.
+Now with schools starting (and possibly stopping or sending children home to quarantine), things have reached an all time stress high.
 It is a marathon that is dropping even the strongest to their knees.
 Self-care is essential for survival, and one of the easiest and fastest stress reducers is there – tempting you to take advantage of it.
 Yes, I’m giving you permission, in fact STRONGLY recommending next time you walk past your bed or sofa give in to that urge to take a nap!
 But this is not any nap.
 This is a POWER NAP.
 A 20-30-minute daily reprieve.
 And if you cannot imagine grabbing 20 minutes for yourself, research documents a mere 7 minutes of complete relaxation can be restorative.

 Before you blow off this “ridiculous” idea, ask yourself, if there was one thing that would help you complete tasks more efficiently, prevent you from yelling at the kids and help you avoid gaining weight, would you be interested?
 That one thing is a POWER NAP!
 A power nap to power you through these very difficult days!